oracle/solaris-userland/components/openldap/README.md

 openldap-transition.txt (Solaris/openldap-transition.txt).
 The short note is
 displayed as the full instructions are rather long.

-Note: p5m lines for openldap-notice.txt include both:

-- self@0 : displayed on initial install
-- self@VERSION : displayed on subsequent updates
+Note: source file Solaris/openldap-notice.txt has two entries

+  - usr/share/doc/release-notes/openldap-install.txt

+    Which includes attribute *release-note=feature/pkg/self@0* causing
+    it to be displayed on installation of the package.

+  - usr/share/doc/release-notes/openldap-update.txt

+    Which includes attribute *self@$(IPS\_COMPONENT\_VERSION)*
+    causing it to be displayed when the component version is incremented.

+    By specifying the version as IPS\_COMPONENT\_VERSION the release-note will correctly be applied when openldap component is updated, and COMPONENT\_VERSION is modified in Makefile.
+As updates do not have to be applied incrementally it is not possible to use the version as a definitive comparison to the compatibility.

+    Originally set to $(IPS\_COMPONENT\_VERSION),$(BUILD\_VERSION)
+    which erroneously caused every build to display the release-note as BUILD\_VERSION includes the branch-id (BRANCHID).

 ### openldap-client.p5m

 **Caution**

-- Oracle Solaris only provides the MT HOT library libldap_r.so.
-For compatibility libldap.so and specific version-ed libraries are links to libldap_r.so.
+- Oracle Solaris only provides the MT HOT library libldap\_r.so.
+For compatibility libldap.so and specific version-ed libraries are links to libldap\_r.so.